Derryart

 Derryart is a townland in the civil parish of Tomregan, barony of Knockninny, County Fermanagh, Northern Ireland.

 Etymology

-The townland name is an anglicisation of the Gaelic placename "Doire Airt" which means 'Art's Oakwood'.
+The townland name is an anglicisation of the Gaellge placename "Doire Airt" which means 'Art's Oakwood'.
 The earliest reference is in a grant dated 15 October 1610 which spells it as Derarke.
 Other spellings in documents are- 1629 Derarke; 1630 Derearte and 1827 Derralt.

 Geography

 It is bounded on the north by Drumany More townland, on the east by Derrychorran and Derrylaney townlands, on the south by Garvary townland and on the west by Derrintony townland.
 Its chief geographical features are the Duvoge River and a drumlin hill reaching to 60 metres above sea-level.
 The townland is traversed by Derryart Lane.
 Derryart covers an area of 114 statute acres.